All cohorts

 View SyllabusFri, Jun 5 · 7 PM IST

-How a 6x CSS Design Award winner builds websites with Claude
+How a 6x Design Award winner builds websites with Claude

 Your AI-built site looks AI-built.
 Build the operating model that fixes it.